khalid-hussain/MatnAjrumiyyah/README.md

 About the Content
 ==================
 Matn Ajrumiyyah is a text which explains Arabic grammar.
 The text is divided into sections explaining different aspects of Arabic grammar.
-The text also exists in poem form but this app is about the original text since [kashida](http://en.wikipedia.org/wiki/Kashida) support is quite poor digitally let alone supporting different scree sizes.
+The text also exists in poem form but this app is about the original text since [kashida](http://en.wikipedia.org/wiki/Kashida) support is quite poor digitally let alone supporting different screen sizes.

 (To Be)Features
 ==================